The FixYourDocs Hub

 forwards them to a maintainer’s GitHub repository as Issues — but only for

-domains that maintainer has verified they own.
+docs that maintainer has verified they own.

 Sending a report